smishra677/DAFT/Tutorial/tutorial.md

 ⚠️ **Caution:** This is only a statistical correction.
 We recommend keeping significant pairs only when both the raw and corrected Z-scores are significant, to increase detection confidence and reduce false positives.
 For example: `Z-value-uncle <= -1.96` and `Z-value-uncle_corrected <= -1.96`, or `Z-value-sibling <= -1.96` and `Z-value-sibling_corrected <= -1.96`.

-A conservative approach is to keep pairs where the raw and corrected values both support significance.
 In this example, correction does not change the final set of significant pairs:

 ```text
 "(Ol,Pu);",Ma;